 Color echo triangle

-This is how you make mixed papers feel intentional.
-Repeat one color in three small places so the eye connects the pieces.
+This is how you make mixed papers feel intentional without buying a matching collection.
+Repeat one color in three controlled places so the eye connects the pieces.

 - Pick one color from the patterned paper.
-It can be a tiny leaf green, flower blue, or warm clay detail.
+It can be a tiny leaf green, flower blue, rust center, or warm clay detail.

 - Repeat that color in a solid paper.
-Use it as a base, tab, or small strip.
+Use it as a base, tab, or narrow strip.

 - Repeat it once more in a tiny accent.
-A dot, label, circle, or washi edge works.
+A dot, label, circle, punched scrap, or washi edge works.

 Filled example